sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 #### Migration Storage

-By default the CLI will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
+By default, the CLI will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
 To change this behavior, there are three options you can add to the configuration file.
 Using `migrationStorage`, you can choose the type of storage to be used for migrations.
 If you choose `json`, you can specify the path of the file using `migrationStoragePath` or the CLI will write to the file `sequelize-meta.json`.
 If you want to keep the information in the database, using `sequelize`, but want to use a different table, you can change the table name using `migrationStorageTableName`.
-Also you can define a different schema for the `SequelizeMeta` table by providing the `migrationStorageTableSchema` property.
+Also, you can define a different schema for the `SequelizeMeta` table by providing the `migrationStorageTableSchema` property.

 ```json
 {